ayodejiayankola/FacilitySelector/README.md

 - **Model**: The model layer represents the data and data structures used in the app.
 It includes the API service, data models, and networking components.

+## Explanation for using MVVM Architecture

+The MVVM (Model-View-ViewModel) architecture was chosen for the FacilitySelector app due to its benefits in separating concerns, improving code organization, and facilitating testability.
+Here are the reasons behind choosing MVVM:

+- **Separation of Concerns**: MVVM helps in separating the responsibilities of different components.
+The model represents the data and business logic, the view handles the user interface, and the view model acts as a bridge between the model and the view.
+This separation allows for better code organization and maintainability.

+- **Testability**: MVVM promotes testability by decoupling the business logic from the user interface.
+The view model contains the majority of the app's logic, making it easier to write unit tests without dependencies on the view or the model.
+This separation of concerns enables isolated testing of the app's functionality.

+- **Reusability**: With MVVM, the view model can be reused across different views, allowing for better code reuse.
+This can be particularly useful when multiple views require similar data or behavior, reducing duplication of code.

+- **Binding and Observability**: MVVM facilitates the use of data binding and observability patterns.
+The view model exposes properties that the view can bind to, enabling automatic updates of the user interface when the underlying data changes.
+This improves the responsiveness and synchronization of the app's UI.

+- **Maintainability**: The separation of concerns and clear division of responsibilities in MVVM make the codebase more maintainable.
+It becomes easier to understand, modify, and extend the app's functionality without impacting other components.

+- **Support for Dependency Injection**: MVVM works well with dependency injection, which promotes loose coupling between components.
+This makes it easier to replace dependencies with mock objects during testing or introduce new functionalities without tightly coupling them to existing code.

+By adopting MVVM in the FacilitySelector app, we can achieve a clean and organized codebase, improve testability, enhance code reusability, and maintain a separation of concerns between different layers of the application.

 ## File Interactions

 The key files and their interactions in the app are as follows: